velocitatem/DAPPER/classification/README_LSNET.md

 The LSNet configuration is defined in `classification/config/lsnet.yaml`.
 You can modify this file to change the model size, training parameters, etc.

 ## Citation

-If you use this implementation in your research, please cite the original paper:

 ```bibtex
 @misc{wang2025lsnetlargefocussmall,